-Several functions in the curses library are similar to the putchar () function from the standard C language library.
+Several functions in the curses library are similar to the putchar() function from the standard C language library.
 The simplest ones are the addch() and waddch().
 The former takes only one argument - the character that should be displayed in the main window.
 The character is actually displayed after the main window is refreshed and in the place on the screen where the cursor is located.
 The latter function performs a similar operation but in a window.
-An address of the structure associated with the window is passed to the function allow specifying attributes of the character with the use of the bitwise or operator - 1.
+An address of the structure associated with the window is passed to the function as its first argument.
+The second argument is the character.
+Both function allow specifying attributes of the character with the use of the bitwise or operator - |.
 The first argument of the operator is the character to be displayed and the second one is a constant specifying the attribute.
-There are many such constants defined in the curse library, for example: A_BOLD - the character will be bold, A_UNDERLINE - the character will be underlined.
+There are many such constants defined in the cuses library, for example: A_BOLD - the character will be bold, A_UNDERLINE - the character will be underlined.